3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/index.md

 ### Step 4: Add Strategy to Storage

-Once the steps are defined, create a new strategy and add it to storage using the `addStrategy` function.
+Once the steps are defined, create a new strategy and add it to storage using the `addStrategy` function in the smart contract wallet.
 Each strategy is associated with an ID and a creator's address.

 Example: